mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 ## Preprocessing the Dataset
 <p align="justify">
-first download the dataset from the provided link from the kaggle, and run the "data_preprocessing.py" This python script will resize the original dataset images and it will also split the dataset into test(15%), valid(15%) and train dataset(70%). adjust the split ration as per your requirements.
+first, download the dataset from the provided link from the Kaggle, and run the "data_preprocessing.py" This Python script will resize the original dataset images and it will also split the dataset into test(15%), valid(15%), and train dataset(70%). adjust the split ratio as per your requirements.
 </p>

 <p align="justify">
-Some of the images has incorrect sRBG format that the open-cv in python can't interpret. so this script will remove noisy data.
-Deep Learning model requires a constant input dimensionality, there we have resized the original images into 224x224 fixed resolution.
+Some of the images have incorrect sRBG format that the open-cv in Python can't interpret. so this script will remove noisy data.
+The deep Learning model requires a constant input dimensionality, there we have resized the original images into 224x224 fixed resolution.
 </p>

 ## Experiment Setup
 ### Hardware Setup
 <p align="justify">
-Training the model requires the extremely intesive processing hardware units.
-For this project we have used the Google Colab to get the benefits of cloud computing and highly processing unit.
-Here are the detailed specifications of the goolge collab hardware
+Training the model requires extremely intensive processing hardware units.
+For this project, we have used Google Colab to get the benefits of cloud computing and high processing units.
+Here are the detailed specifications of the google collab hardware
 </p>

 | Name | Specification |